stefandoorn/DockerForSyliusPlugins/README.md

 ## Overview

-The goal of this docker setup is to help in the development of Sylius plugins, so at the moment it has a very focused and limited scope.
+The goal of this docker setup is to help in the development of Sylius plugins (**Since 1.3**), so at the moment it has a very focused and limited scope.
 It only requires a basic understanding of docker and docker-compose, but if you face any problem, ask for help in Sylius slack `#docker` channel.

 ## Services